There are few scarier scenarios for most people than being put in a room with lots of new people and being told to ‘NETWORK’!

 Maybe encourage your child could look for anyone on their own and go up to them first.

-For more information on ways to help your child develop 12 life changing skills for life, click here for your FREE guide.
+For more information on ways to help your child develop life changing skills for life, get in touch and ask me for my FREE guide.